-

 The Association's next event is a business rates day on Friday 1 August 2025 at the offices of WSP GL Hearn at the Mailbox in Birmingham, a short walk from Birmingham New Street station and city centre car parks.

-Those attending will have an opportunity to hear from the Institute’s National President Simon Green and Chief Executive Gary Watson, WSP GL Hearn’s National Head of Business Rates and Valuations Richard Williamson, and other speakers to be confirmed.
+Those attending will have an opportunity to hear from the Institute’s National President Simon Green and Chief Executive Gary Watson, WSP GL Hearn’s National Head of Business Rates and Valuations Richard Williamson, and Carla-Maria and Gordon Heath.

 There is no charge for this event, which is open to members and non-members.